The usage of construction equipment performing off-road transports varies

 to achieve better fuel efficiency and sufficient life.

-Professor vid Chalmers University of Technology, Mathematical Sciences, Applied Mathematics and Statistics
+Professor emeritus vid Chalmers, Mathematical Sciences, Applied Mathematics and Statistics

 Funding Chalmers participation during 2011–2014 with 600,000.00 SEK